Gender roles among the Indigenous peoples of North America

 Traditional gender roles among Native American and First Nations peoples tend to vary greatly by region and community.
 As with all Pre-Columbian era societies, historical traditions may or may not reflect contemporary attitudes.
-Gender roles exhibited by indigenous communities have been transformed in some aspect by Eurocentric, patriarchal norms and the perpetration of systematic oppression.
+Gender roles exhibited by Indigenous communities have been transformed in some aspects by Eurocentric, patriarchal norms and the perpetration of systematic oppression.
 In many communities, these things are not discussed with outsiders.